YowSiaoKang/tp/docs/UserGuide.md

 Format: `removeavail INDEX a/AVAILABILITY`

-- Removes availabilities from person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+- Removes availabilities from volunteer at the specified `INDEX`.
+The index refers to the index number shown in the displayed volunteer list.
 The index **must be a positive integer** 1, 2, 3, …​
 - Availability must be in the format of DD/MM/YYYY e.g. `28/03/2024`.
 - Availability must be present at the index in order to remove.